Frequently Asked Questions

 Q. What is the Fair’s smoking policy?

 A. Smoking is allowed on the Fairgrounds in general areas that are permitted by New York State Law.
-Smoking is not allowed in the State Fair Grandstand (ticket holders who wish to smoke will have to use a designated area away from the concert seats).
+Smoking is also not allowed in the grassy area of Chevy Court or at the State Fair Grandstand (ticket holders who wish to smoke will have to use a designated area away from the concert seats).
 Tobacco products will not be sold anywhere on the Fairgrounds.

 Q. What are the Fair’s other policies?